- Unsure of where to start with music production?

 - Take Command of Your DAW - 8 fully-assignable Q-Link knobs for mixing, tweaking plug-ins and more

-- Ultra-portable, feature-packed and USB powered pad controller with 16 Thick Fat MPC pads for triggering drums, melodic...
+- Beat Production, Anywhere - Ultra-portable, feature-packed and USB powered pad controller with 16 thick fat MPC pads for...

-- 18 fully assignable 360-degree potentiometers accessible via 3 banks for controlling DAW, virtual effect and virtual...
+- Assignable Control - 18 fully assignable 360-Degree potentiometers accessible via three banks for controlling DAW,...

 - 32 compact keys to control all your instruments and effects

 - Sleek and solid design, fused with professional production features

 - Comes with a powerful software package, including synths, basses, drums, effects – plus Ableton Live 10 Lite

 - OLED display and touch-sensitive knobs to tweak your sound’s essential parameters in real-time